The New Assault 2 vs. the Old Version

 The North Face Assault 2 performs well on a wide range of trips that you need a 4 season tent to embark on.
 It's lightweight and compact enough for most alpine climbing adventures in the lower-48, livable enough for slightly more extended outings, and tough enough to go on several trips in the greater ranges.
 It wouldn't be our first choice for a Denali expedition tent because we don't feel it is quite bomber or roomy enough.
 We'd consider it for light-and-fast ascents as a secondary tent up routes like the Cassin ridge or alpine climbing in the Cordillera Blanca in Peru or the Cordillera Real in Bolivia and other trips of that nature.

-At $589, The North Face Assault 2 is easily one of the best values for the type of 4 season tent that most people are looking for.
+At $599, The North Face Assault 2 is easily one of the best values for the type of 4 season tent that most people are looking for.
 It's the least expensive single wall tent that's actually waterproof.
-The Assault comes with a vestibule and is $10 less than the Black Diamond Eldorado, which doesn't ($700 + another $160 if you want the vestibule).
+The Assault comes with a vestibule and is $30 less than the Black Diamond Eldorado, which doesn't (the Eldorado with its vestibule will set you back $900).

 The Assault might not be the best do-everything 4 season tent, but it does perform well on a variety of trips and locales.